 What are the main benefits to those living with metastatic breast cancer if this legislation is passed?

 Metastatic breast cancer is cancer that has spread from the breast to the bones, lungs or other distant parts of the body.
 90% of breast cancer deaths are the a result of metastatic disease.
-There are some treatments that may extend survival, but no cure.
+There are some metastatic breast cancer treatments that may extend survival, but no cure.
 Individuals who qualify are under 65 and diagnosed with metastatic breast cancer already qualify for SSDI and Medicare.
 However, based on the limited life expectancy of individuals with metastatic disease, an average of 3 years, the waiting periods for receiving these benefits should be waived.

 There are federal precedents for this proposal.
 In 2001, Congress passed legislation to add Amyotrophic Lateral Sclerosis (ALS) as a qualifying condition for automatic Medicare coverage, thus waiving the 24-month waiting period.
 More recently, legislation has been introduced which would build on that precedent to allow patients with ALS who quality for SSDI to immediately be eligible for SSDI (thus waiving the 5-month waiting period) making them automatically eligible for Medicare as well.
 NBCC believes that both automatic SSDI and Medicare coverage should also apply to metastatic breast cancer patients who qualify.